Maha: Woman gives birth outside PHC in staff's `absence', baby dies | Law-Order

 - India

-A woman gave birth outside a Primary Health Centre (PHC) in Maharashtra's Yavatmal district on Friday as the medical staff was absent and the baby died soon after the birth, her family alleged.
+An inquiry has been started after a woman gave birth outside a Primary Health Centre (PHC) in Yavatmal district of Maharashtra, allegedly in the absence of medical staff, and the baby died soon after.

-A health official, however, claimed that the woman was brought to the PHC late.

-The woman's father told reporters that he took her to the PHC in an auto rickshaw as he could not arrange an ambulance when she began to have labour pains.
+The woman's father, resident of the same village, told reporters that he took her to the PHC in an auto rickshaw as he could not arrange an ambulance when she began to have labour pains.

 But when they reached the PHC, there was no doctor or other medical staff there, he alleged.